Expert Cataract Surgery in St. Louis

 • Initial blur as if you are looking through a steamy shower door

-• Mild “fluttering” in the vision due to early movement of the IOL
+• Mild “fluttering” due to early movement of the IOL

 • Minor discomfort such as dryness, mild ache, or scratchiness